 In March 2014, China’s Prime Minister, Li Keqiang, announced the implementation of the “National Plan on New Urbanization.”
 This is a national initiative whose goal is to migrate 60 per cent of China’s population into cities by 2020.
 With about 700 million already living in cities, this would involve moving an additional 100 million out of their rural communities into newly built urban developments in less than a decade.

 In fact, the centerpiece of this plan involves integrating its capital, Beijing, with the port city of Tianjin, and with Hebei province at large, to create a sprawlingly dense supercity named, Jing-Jin-Ji.
 Planned to encompass over 132,000 square kilometers (roughly the size of New York state) and house over 130 million people, this city-region hybrid will be the largest of its kind both in the world and in history.

 The drive behind this ambitious plan is to spur China’s economic growth amid a current trend that’s seeing its aging population beginning to slow the country’s relatively recent economic ascent.
 In particular, China wants to spur the domestic consumption of goods so that its economy is less dependent on exports to stay afloat.

 As a general rule, urban populations tend to out-consume rural populations significantly, and according to China’s National Bureau of Statistics, that’s because city dwellers earn 3.23 times more than those from rural areas.
-For perspective, economic activity related to consumer consumption in Japan and the US represented 61 and 68 per cent of their respective economies (2013).
-In China, that number is closer 45 per cent.
+For perspective, economic activity related to consumer consumption in Japan and the US represented 61 and 68 percent of their respective economies (2013).
+In China, that number is closer to 45 percent.

 Therefore, the faster China can urbanize its population, the faster it can grow its domestic consumption economy and keep its overall economy humming well into the next decade.